 Although recipes for cooked lettuce exist, including lettuce soup, creamed lettuce, braised lettuce (check out this recipe for braised peas and lettuce) and grilled Romaine, lettuce is most often consumed raw, in salads and as wrappers for various hot and cold savory fillings.
 In general, lettuce has a pleasingly sweet-bitter taste, and many varieties have a nice crunch.
 Crisphead types, like iceberg and Romaine, are mild in flavor and very crunchy - these varieties hold up to being sandwich toppers or being tossed with heavy or creamy dressings.
 Loose-leaved and Butterhead varieties tend to be softer and sweeter and may wilt under the weight of heavy dressings.
 I find that very fresh, young lettuces need only a tiny glug of extra virgin olive oil, a pinch of salt and a squeeze of lemon.

-Simple Dijon Vinaigrette
+Recipe: Simple Dijon Vinaigrette

 This recipe works for all lettuce varieties, but is especially suited for Butterhead types such as Bibb or Boston.
 It will keep for up to a week, stored in a glass jar in the refrigerator.
 To be extra fancy, stir in a tablespoon of chopped tarragon.